 The money, especially from government unions, started flowing into Newsom’s campaign.
 He collected more than $80 million and spent almost $60 million more than his closest competitor Larry Elder, the clear winner of Question 2.

 Newsom realized his political future was on thin ice and that, for the first time in his career, he’d have to fight for his job.
 Suddenly, restrictions began fading into the background, and Californians were permitted to enjoy freedom previously only experienced by elites and lobbyists at the French Laundry.
 To much media fanfare, Newsom “reopened” California in the summer.
 Restaurants could more fully reopen, fans were filling stadiums, normalcy was on the horizon.
 The state’s powerful teachers unions, seemingly overnight, went silent, laid down their arms, and returned to school.
-California was “roaring back!”
+The Governor tried to reassure his constituents at every possible juncture that California was “roaring back!”

 None of this would have happened without the threat of recall.
 And while many readers may understandably be discouraged today, remember that efforts to improve peoples’ lives, even if the result is only temporary, are worthwhile.